allegro/blog/_posts/2022-09-19-vanilla-js-is-not-dead.md

 three technology stacks that are suitable to solve different kinds of problems.
 Let’s dive into the details.

 ### Simple UI Component
 This one doesn’t do anything spectacular.
-In most cases, it’s entirely rendered on a server and has no client side scripting, or it may have some simple event handling.
+In most cases, it’s entirely rendered on the server and has no client side scripting, or it may have some simple event handling.
 You can easily navigate through the platform using just an HTML anchor, can’t you?
 Also, CSS is so powerful nowadays that javascript is not always necessary to implement dynamic behaviors in browsers.
 The approach for such a component is simple: take the response of the backend service,